ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 Now that you have some data in the database, it's possible to add some more assertions to make sure that the returned data is what you expect.

 When doing API integration testing, it is a good idea to verify the data "as-is".
 That is, verify the actual JSON in this case, instead of deserializing it to some object.
-By doing ti like this, you getter better backwards compatibility checks.
+By doing it like this, you getter better backwards compatibility checks.

-So, once you got your response from the server, and you know the repsonse is OK, you can go ahead and parse it using `JArray.Parse()`, as you know it is going to return an array.
+So, once you got your response from the server, and you know the response is OK, you can go ahead and parse it using `JArray.Parse()`, as you know it is going to return an array.

 __Note:__ `JArray.Parse` comes out of Json.NET.
 It is a bit easier to parse raw JSON using that, compared to using the classes in `System.Text.Json`.